elisejiuqizhang/TS-AD-Datasets/README.md

 ### 13. Pooled Server Metric (PSM) Dataset
 This dataset was collected by eBay, and was released [here](https://github.com/eBay/RANSynCoders/tree/main/data) in their repository of an anomaly detection model they proposed named [RANSynCoders](https://github.com/eBay/RANSynCoders).

+### 14. PhysioNet Open Access Databases
+Check the PhysioNet Data webpage [here](https://physionet.org/about/database/).
+These datasets are all medicine-related.

+One of the datasets [MIT-BIH Supraventricular Arrhythmia Database](https://physionet.org/content/svdb/1.0.0/) was seen used in a VLDB 2022 paper [TranAD: deep transformer networks for anomaly detection in multivariate time series data](https://github.com/imperial-qore/TranAD).

 ## Time Series Classification Datasets That Could Potentially Be Used for Anomaly Detection